-is a list of seaplanes, largely real but a few drawings and prototypes that didn't make it far.
-For the sake of OpenTTD play most of the planes documented must be capable of transporting at least four passengers and/or at least 0.5 metric tons of cargo.
+is a list of seaplanes and amphibious helicopters, largely real but a few drawings and prototypes that didn't make it far.
+For the sake of OpenTTD play most of the vehicles documented must be capable of transporting at least four passengers and/or at least 0.5 metric tons of cargo.
 I've taken some liberties here with rounding up cargo or passenger capacity, or rounded up or down other stats just to make it simple.
 After all, this is a game.

 , which have ship-like hulls that are used for landing and buoyancy, with flotation sponsons or other devices on the wing tips to keep the plane balanced in water.
 Using any available space of water as a runway was a huge advantage over land-based airplanes, as it required very little infrastructure to be built and maintained.
 Because of this, however, most of the flying boats from 1910 through 1940 were restricted to water.
 As technology and needs progressed, however, that has largely changed, and today nearly all flying boats are classified as amphibious.

 Flying boats came into development only a few years after the airplane was invented, and quickly developed into a preferred vehicle for use by military.
 Originally built for reconnaissance, they were quickly adapted into bombers and fighters, and were the first ship-based planes to be used in warfare.
 During the World War I all nations impressed their aircraft builders to crank out new designs and improvements and build thousands of units for war.